meshery/meshery/docs/pages/concepts/logical/relationships.md

 - Selectors

 ## Kind - Subtypes of Relationships
-The combination of `kind` and `subType` uniquely defines the visual paradigm for that relationship. i.e. For all relations that have same `kind` and `subType` have identical visual representation irrespective of components involved.
+The combination of `kind` and `subType` uniquely determines the visual paradigm for a given relationship i.e., relationships with the same `kind` and `subType` will share an identical visual representation regardless of the specific components involved in the relationship.
 ### 1. Edge - Network
 Configures the networking.

 **Example**
 - Service --> Deployment,
 - Service --> Pod,
-- Ingress Controller --> Ingress --> Service
+- IngressController --> Ingress --> Service

 ### 2. Edge - Mount
 **Example**

-Assignment of Pods to PersistentVolumes via PersistenVolumeClaim .
+Assignment of PersistentVolumes to Pods via PersistenVolumeClaim .

-Pod --> Persisten Volume Claim --> Persistent Volume
+- Pod --> PersistenVolumeClaim --> PersistentVolume

 ### 3. Edge - Permission
 **Example**

 The set of Service Accounts that are entitled with the one or more Roles/ClusterRoles bound via Role/ClusterRoleBinding.

+- ClusterRole --> CluserRoleBinding --> ServiceAccount
-Cluster Role --> Cluser Role Binding --> Service Account
+- Role --> RoleBinding --> ServiceAccount

 ### 4. Edge - Firewall

 #### Example
 Kubernetes Network Policy for controlling ingress and egress traffic from Pod-to-Pod

-Pod --> NetworkPolicy --> Pod
+- Pod --> NetworkPolicy --> Pod

 ### 5. Heirarchical - Inventory

 **Example**

+- WASMFilter (binary and configuration) --> IstioWASMPlugin
-WASM Filter (binary and configuration) --> Istio WASM Plugin WASM Filter (Binary and Configuration) --> Istio Envoy Filter
+- WASMFilter (binary and configuration) --> IstioEnvoyFilter

 ### 6. Heirarchical - Parent